DinoChiesa/Apigee-Csv-Shredder/Readme.md

     the compile, or get them here:
     https://github.com/apigee/api-platform-samples/tree/master/doc-samples/java-cookbook/lib

-    The Apache jar is available in Apigee Edge at runtime.
-To download it for compile time, you can get them from maven.org.
+    The Apache commons lang jar is implicitly available in Apigee Edge at runtime, therefore in the pom.xml, the jar is marked with "compile" scope.
+If for some reason you want to download this jar, you can get it from maven.org.
+The commons csv is not implicitly available in Edge; in the pom file, it is not marked as "compile" scope.

-    The Jackson jar is available from your favorite public maven repo.
+    The Jackson jar is similarly available from the public maven.org repo.
+JAckson is not marked with compile scope in the pom.xml.

 ## Notes